bitquery/graphql-docs/docs/Examples/hedera/hedera-transactions.md

 ```

-## Latest Transactions From an Address
+## List Latest Hedera Transactions Paid From a Payer Account

 This query retrieves the latest transactions from a specific address on the Hedera network.